elliebartling/astro-blog/src/content/blog/on-positive-and-negative-contagion.md

+---
+title: On positive and negative contagion, and how to get people to feel better about being better
+pubDate: 2024-06-07
+---

 # On positive and negative contagion, and how to get people to feel better about being better

 Tyler Cowen at Marginal Revolution writes: